PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* The script ``for_article/fig1/find_collisions_distribution.py`` generates
+  an image of the toy neuron with the probability of collisions overlayed on top of it.
+In the process of making it we found that the smaller branches of the neuron collided less with the vasculature.
+This may be the result of the scale of these branches being smaller than the typical distance between the vascular pipes in the toy data.
+Thus we'll be running ncd on the toy case but with different spaces between vascular grids.
+We'll then make a fig, possibly a supp, with the different collision distributions on top of the neuron with different typical vascular distances.
+We'll calculate the mean size of the neuron in its last segment (possibly using fractals) and show that whenever that neural distance is less than the distance between two vascular pipes in the grid, the chance for a collision in these distal areas of the neuron is minimal.

+* I was able to finally make the ``overlay_collisions.py`` script work in Blender 2.80 (as well as 2.79), but it came at a cost of corrupting the existing ``artificial_neuron.obj`` file that was created.
+So I had to make a new one (git didn't track it) and run NCD on it.
+The real issue was with the data that was created by NCD - the collisions were probably too far off, so Blender just placed them in the center.
+They were also not rotated, it seems.
+This is why it was a good idea to re-run the pipeline with the newly generated obj.

 * I made changes to ``collisions_vs_dist_naive.py``, and it now can create the hexbin plots of all neurons one after the other, i.e. not jointplots.